MoldyMacaroniX/gd-website/src/posts/5-free-demons.md

 author: cob
 ---

-Welcome to the "5 Free Demons NO ONE is talking about," list.
+Welcome to the "5 Free Demons no one is talking about," list.
 In this list I'll showcase 5 extremely easy demons that you *hopefully* haven't heard of.
 This list is in no particular order.
 Let's begin!

 {% alert %}
 The author of this post asks not to copy this exact list for your own content (such as for YouTube videos) without permission.